signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="CommandLineQuick-Reference"></a>
 # Command Line Quick-Reference

-Below are mediaMin and mediaTest command line quick-references.
 General command line rules include:

-> case sensitive
+> case sensitive<br>
-> enter ./prog -h or ./prog -? to see a list of command line options (where prog = mediaMin or mediaTest)
+> enter ./prog -h or ./prog -? to see a list of command line options (where prog = mediaMin or mediaTest).
+Mandatory command line options are shown with a '!'<br>

-<a name="mediaMinCommandLineQuick-Reference"></a>
-## mediaMin Command Line Quick-Reference

-Below is "quick-reference" mediaMin command line documentation:
+> cmd_line_options_flags.h uses 'm" and 'mm' to indicate which -dN options and flags (below) apply to both mediaMin and mediaTest and which apply only to mediaMin<br>

 ### Mode and Platform

 -cXXX specifies a base platform.
 Currently for the Github .rar packages and Docker containers this option should always be given as -cx86.

 -MN specifies an optional operating mode N. Currently for the Github .rar packages and Docker containers no mode option should be given.

+### Event Log

+mediaMin and mediaTest always generate [event logs](#user-content-eventlog), with a default log filename of name_event_log.txt, where name is the filename (without extension) of the first command line input.
+Event log filenames can be changed programmatically (look for LOG_EVENT_SETUP in mediaMin.cpp)

+Below are mediaMin and mediaTest command line quick-references.

+<a name="mediaMinCommandLineQuick-Reference"></a>
+## mediaMin Command Line Quick-Reference

+Below is "quick-reference" mediaMin command line documentation:

 ### Inputs